 For two weeks, you'll immerse yourself in a very intense environment.
 If you are accepted into the program and attend, be prepared to work hard and spend most of your waking (and sleeping) hours involved in SISE activities.
 (We promise, you'll have fun, too!)

 Be committed to the two weeks.
 Every day.

 Applicants are expected to attend all activities.
-SISE has strict attendance policies and reserves the right to dismiss participants that miss days or who are continually late to activities.
-Participants who are expelled from the program may lose financial support.
+SISE has strict attendance policies and reserves the right to dismiss participants that miss days or who are continually late to events.
+Participants expelled from the program will lose financial support - including lodging.

 - Applicants who plan to miss more than a full day should not apply to the program.

 - Participants may be excused for activities (e.g., work, school, religious observance, etc.), not to exceed one day, provided they are made clear at the time of application.
 SISE reserves the right to rescind admissions offers at any time if absences are unreasonable or excessive.